Tennessee State Route 5: History

-Several old alignments (most are two-lane) of SR 5 exist throughout the state with the most notable examples being near the Mississippi state line, a section of old highway 45 between Bethel Springs and Selmer, Tennessee State Route 367 through Trenton, and a long stretch of old highway between Trenton and Rutherford.
+Several old alignments (most are two-lane) of SR 5 exist throughout the state with the most notable examples being near the Mississippi state line, a section of Old Highway 45 between Bethel Springs and Selmer, SR 367 through Trenton, and a long stretch of old highway between Trenton and Rutherford.

 Originally, SR 5 north of Trenton followed a much different route from the current alignment.
 From Trenton, SR 5 bent to the northeast, following the old Dresden Road as far as Greenfield, where it turned north and roughly followed the present-day SR 43.
 As evidenced by road maps published by the National Map Company and Rand McNally, sometime between 1927 and 1935, SR 5 was rerouted to follow the former SR 41 north to Kenton and on to Union City.

 Future

 TDOT has proposed widening SR 5 in Obion County as part of The 2008-2010 Transportation Improvement Program.
-Right-of-way acquisition will begin in FY 2008 on a section of SR 5 from Troy Station Road to Allie Campbell Road and in FY 2010 for the section between Allie Campbell Road and SR 22.
+Right-of-way acquisition was slated to begin in FY 2008 on a section of SR 5 from Troy Station Road to Allie Campbell Road and in FY 2010 for the section between Allie Campbell Road and SR 22.
 This will leave a two-lane section of SR 5 from Rutherford, Tennessee to a point just north of the Obion River.